kushalpagolu/hashnode/ckmac7bmx09t6hws12wh11xx4.md

 ## Closures

 After writing about functions in my previous [blogpost](https://mandovision.hashnode.dev/functions-in-swift), I am inclined to discuss **Closures** next.
 After all, I generously used closures in many examples without understanding the nuances of the syntax.
 The syntax and its variations piqued my interest and pushed me to understand closures more.
-Swift uses closures extensively and pushes towards low code by cleverly implementing closures underneath.
+Swift uses closures extensively and pushes towards low code by cleverly implementing closures underneath.In fact every function is dealt as a closure while compiling a program in Swift.
 I had a really good time with closures these past few days and here is my experience with it.

 **What is a Closure?**

  - *Closures are self-contained blocks of functionality that can be passed around and used in your code.*

-Think of closure as a function that can be stored as a variable (referred to as a "first-class function"), that has a special ability to access other variables local to the scope it was defined in.
+Think of a closure as a function that can be stored as a variable (referred to as a "first-class function"), that has a special ability to access other variables and constants local to the scope it was defined in.

 *- **Scope** is the region of the codebase over which an identifier is valid.*
 I tried to explain more about the scope at bottom of this post with a reference blogpost.
 Do check it out.